 Drafting effective patents requires a unique combination of science, law and language.
 Working as a patent attorney requires a scientific background to understand new technologies and the ability to explain them to others.
-Intellectual Property specialists.
-Mewburn Ellis explain more about this interesting and rewarding profession.
+Intellectual Property specialists Mewburn Ellis explain more about this interesting and rewarding profession.

 A patent attorney is a member of a specialised legal profession who is qualified to advise clients about patents (and usually other intellectual property rights) and who assists them in obtaining patents granted by patent offices around the world.
 They may be employed ‘in-house’ by companies or work in private firms (just like solicitors).
-Find out more about the differences between working in corporate vs private practice.

 If you work in a private firm, you will work for lots of different clients who might be individuals, universities, start-up companies, large corporations or overseas attorneys.
 A good patent attorney needs to be able to adapt to the different needs of a diverse client base and remain aware of new and emerging technologies.

 You do not need a law degree – a degree in a science, engineering, technology or mathematics based subject is strongly preferred.
 A science/engineering background is required to enable you to understand a client’s invention.
 You will learn the necessary law on the job.
 This mix between science/engineering and law is one of the aspects that makes the role of the patent attorney such an interesting career.
-Training usually takes 4-5 years and you will be required to pass various professional exams to qualify as a Chartered Patent Attorney and a European patent attorney.
+Training usually takes 4-5 years and you will be required to pass various professional exams to qualify as a Chartered Patent Attorney and a European Patent Attorney.

 What is a patent?